szk2s/tdd-max/README.md

 #### Generator function
 If you are not familiar to `generator function`, please see the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).

+## Alternative installation
+Though it is highly recommended to use yarn, you can manually install this library in case you are not familiar to dependency managers.
+1. Download zip file from [release page](https://github.com/spectral-lab/TDD-Max/releases)
+1. Unzip
+1. Copy all the contents into a folder which is listed in your File Preference, such as `/Users/Username/Documents/Max 8/Library`
+1. Restart Max application if it is running.
+1. See the help patcher, `tdd.maxhelp`.
+This also serves as a template of your test patcher.

 ## PR is welcome!
 Though you can file an issue, PR is much more appreciated.
 The code is simple enough to modify quickly.